scylladb/scylladb/docs/README.md

 You also need the standard utility `make`.

-Check if you have these two items with
+Check if you have these two items with the following commands:

 ```sh
 brew help